Timo9Madrid7/Timo9Madrid7.github.io/content/_index.md

       title: '🔎 More About Me'
       subtitle: ''
       text: |-
         📢 I started playing football ⚽️ when I was in middle school, and this sport has significantly transformed me.
 The most noticeable change is my appearance.
 Before discovering football, I was slightly overweight, but I lost a lot of weight after it became one of my hobbies.
-I also love watching football matches, especially those of [Real Madrid](https://www.realmadrid.com).
+I also love watching football matches, especially those of <a href="https://www.realmadrid.com">Real Madrid</a>.

         I also enjoy watching animations 📺, particularly Japanese ones.
-The first anime I watched was [Guilty Crown](https://guilty-crown.jp/), and since then, it has become a part of my life.
+The first anime I watched was <a href="https://guilty-crown.jp/">Guilty Crown</a>, and since then, it has become a part of my life.
 Besides animation, I am passionate about movies, with suspense films being my favorite genre.

         Traveling is another activity I find enjoyable.
 While the beautiful scenery is captivating, what I cherish the most are the people who accompany me on these journeys.
 I have visited several countries, including France, Spain, and Switzerland (💕).

         When I'm at home, I like to play video and PC games 🎮, especially CS.
 I've played for over 1,600 hours and have achieved the rank of Master Guardian Elite.
 I also enjoy a variety of other games.
-You can check out 👁️ my [Steam profile](https://steamcommunity.com/id/Timo9Madrid7/).
+You can check out 👁️ my <a href="https://steamcommunity.com/id/Timo9Madrid7/">Steam profile</a>.
 If you want to play with me, feel free to add me to your friend list.
     design:
       columns: '1'
 ---